 It is tempting to get right out and pick apples as soon as the orchards open, but you might want to plan a couple of trips around your favorite apples and which are best suited to your apple plans for the year.
-The apples toward the end of the season are generally more firm apples that will keep well when stored properly, allowing you to enjoy local apples into the winter in pies and for snacks.
+The apples toward the end of the season are generally firmer and will keep well when stored properly, allowing you to enjoy local apples in the winter in pies and snacks.

 Mid-August through Early September: